andrewplummer/Sugar/README.md

 well.
 Simply clone, run `npm install` then `gulp`.

+## Browser

+The `dist` directory holds builds that are ready to be loaded in the browser.
+These builds include the `core` module, and so have no dependencies.
+Bower packages at the moment include only this directory.
+Use the `es5` builds if you require support for environments that do not support ES5 natively (IE8 and below).

 ## npm

-The sugar npm package allows methods as well as entire modules to be required individually.
+The `sugar` npm package allows methods as well as entire modules to be required individually.
 If you are using a build tool like Browserify, this will make it simple to create smaller custom builds without going through the download page.
 All packages also include pre-built distributions in the `dist/` directory.